novayo/LeetCode/2184_Number_of_Ways_to_Build_Sturdy_Brick_Wall/README.md

 * Memory Usage: 42.7 MB, less than 6.03% of Python3 online submissions for Number of Ways to Build Sturdy Brick Wall.

 > recrsion

+---

+try_2.py: O(height * len(comb))

+* Runtime: 1928 ms, faster than 50.90% of Python3 online submissions for Number of Ways to Build Sturdy Brick Wall.
+* Memory Usage: 30 MB, less than 48.39% of Python3 online submissions for Number of Ways to Build Sturdy Brick Wall.

+> recrsion